Using the Dual MF Film

 tension to stay in place and to push the film down flat.

-#2 - With the “dual” type of holders, if you only plan
+#2 - With the “dual” type of holders, if you only plan to use

-film, you should also insert T-locks into the unused/empty film channel.
+should also insert T-locks into the unused/empty film channel.
 When T-locks are only inserted in one film

 channel, the holder can flex to the point T-locks may not fit tightly